Last Updated on May 17, 2023 by Matt

 Finally, there is a device called the trickle charger, that charges your battery very slowly to ensure it never gets empty.
 I’ve never used it and can’t guarantee its safety and efficiency, but some people report that it gets the job done.
 Keep in mind that charging your battery at below 0 °C will damage it, so this is not an option for cold storage rooms.

-Clean your scooter before storing it
+Clean and dry your scooter before storing it

 It is generally a great idea to clean your scooter often.
 Not just because it will look better, but it will likely increase its lifespan.